Comparisons12 min read

 • Complete investing beginners

-• Anyone who wants a "set it and forget it" micro-savings system
+• Anyone who wants true "set it and forget it" automation

 • Parents wanting custodial accounts (Gold tier)